Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You have a multi-tier application.
 The front end of the application is hosted in Azure App Service.
 You need to identify the average load times of the application pages .
 What should you use?

-- [ ] the diagnostics logs of the App Service.
+- [ ] Diagnostics logs of the App Service.
 - [x] Azure Application Insights.
 - [ ] Azure Advisor.
-- [ ] the activity log of the App Service.
+- [ ] Activity log of the App Service.

-### You have an application that consists of several Azure App Service web apps and Azure m functions.
+### You have an application that consists of several Azure App Service web apps and Azure functions.
 You need to access the security of the web apps and the functions.
 Which Azure features can you use to provide a recommendation for the security of the application?

 - [ ] Security & Compliance in Azure Log Analytics.
 - [ ] Resource health in Azure Service Health.